wcabynessa/SPJ/README.md

-# CS3223
+# SPJ
- A simple SPJ (Select-Project-Join) query engine
+ A simplified query engine that only supports a small subset of SQL queries.